stephen2m/payment_wallet_api/README.md

 Then each time the database models change repeat the `makemigrations` and `migrate` commands.

-To sync the database in another system just pull the latest changes and run the `migrate` command (this is always done automatically when Docker is starting up).
+To sync the database in another system just pull the latest changes and run the `migrate` command (for local development, this is always done automatically when Docker is starting up).

 ## Shell

-To open an interactive Python shell, run the following command
+To open an interactive Python shell, run the following command:

 ```bash
 docker-compose run --rm api python manage.py shell
 ```

-You can also drop into the Linux shell by running the following command
+You can also drop into the Linux shell by running the following command:

 ```bash
 docker-compose run --rm api /bin/bash